 Often the first sign of negative thinking is feeling “down” or “worried” in general:-

-- You might become aware that you are feeling worried
+- First, you might become aware that you are feeling worried

-- You can then realise what you are thinking about is causing the worry – e.g. “I’ve got a meeting tomorrow with my boss about the department performance last month.
+- Next, you may realise that what you are thinking about is causing the worry – e.g. “I’ve got a meeting tomorrow with my boss about the department performance last month.
 She won’t be happy with the decrease in the amount of work done.”

-- These alternative thoughts should lead to more positive feelings, e.g. in the example above maybe still a bit of concern (the boss can still be annoyed), but also confidence in explaining the reasons for decrease in work completed.
+- These alternative thoughts can now lead to more positive feelings, e.g. in the example above maybe still a bit of concern (the boss can still be annoyed), but also confidence in explaining the reasons for decrease in work completed.